 In the "Mad Mail" viewer feedback segment, Cramer followed up on Digital Generation ( DGIT), a stock that stumped him during an earlier show.
 Cramer said that after receiving a huge takeover bid he would "take the money and run" as the company had lackluster performance before the takeover.
 Cramer also followed up on Gordman's Stores, ( GMAN) a retailer of apparel and home decor items with 78 locations.
 He said the company is in the right place at the right time and he likes the company as a speculative stock.
 When asked about US Airways, ( LCC) Cramer said the airlines are not his cup of tea but he understands the appeal with falling oil prices.
 When asked to choose between B&G Foods ( BGS) and Hain Celestial ( HAIN) for an IRA portfolio, Cramer chose B&G for its dividend yield.
 Cramer said he'd be a buyer of Clean Harbors ( CLH), but only after July.
 Finally, when asked about choosing the first stock for a child's portfolio, Cramer said Walt Disney ( DIS) is the one to start with.

 No Huddle Offense

+In his "No Huddle Offense" segment, Cramer sounded off against the bears who feel the precipitous decline in the price of oil is a bad thing.
 Cramer agreed that on some level falling oil prices could mean a slowing global economy, but that is a "deranged" way to look at things.
 He said that here at home there are hundreds of people who benefit from lower gasoline prices for every one who gets hurt by them.